learnlatex/learnlatex.github.io/en/help.md

 ## HTML output (make4ht or LaTeXML)

-If using the TeXLive.net system, then an additional return options, `make4ht`, or `LaTeXML` may be specified.
+If using the TeXLive.net system, then additional return options, `make4ht`, or `LaTeXML` may be specified.
 These return one or more HTML pages in the frame within the page.
 It may be specified at the same time as `xelatex` or `lualatex` as well as the default `pdflatex` processing.